 - Bird and Lime have breached their vehicles’ warranties, and the scooters are “not suitable” for repeated public use.

-What the Class-Action Lawsuit Against Bird, Lime, et al. Aims to Achieve
+What the bird scooter lawsuit Against Bird, Lime, et al. Aims to Achieve

 Regarding its legal objectives, this lawsuit: